Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Keeping your ductwork, condenser fan blades, indoor evaporator coil, and grills clean enables your HVAC system to function properly and lowers the risk of mold.
-The National Air Duct Cleaners Association suggests cleaning your HVAC system when you notice things starting to get dirty.
+Keeping your condenser fan blades, indoor evaporator coil, grills, and ductwork clean helps your HVAC system function effectively and lowers the risk of mold.
+The National Air Duct Cleaners Association suggests cleaning your home's HVAC system when you notice things starting to get dirty.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the winter helps warm your home with passive solar heating.
-Closing the blinds in warmer seasons helps prevent the heat from getting inside.
-Doing both helps decrease the demand on your HVAC system.
+Closing the blinds in warmer seasons helps prevent some heat from getting inside.
+Doing both helps lessen the demand on your HVAC.

 ServiceCost